 For an up-to-date list of publications by Dr. Turvey, please see BCCHR.

 University: University of British Columbia

-Position: Aubrey J. Tingle Professor of Pediatric Immunology; Associate Professor, Department of Pediatrics
+Position: Canada Research Chair in Pediatric Precision Health; Aubrey J. Tingle Professor of Pediatric Immunology

 Ali S, Hirschfeld AF, Mayer ML, Fortuno ES, Corbett N, Schneiderman J, Fjell CD, Hsu K, Marr N, Yan J, Akhabir L, Aminuddin F, Lacaze-Masmonteil T, Hegele RG, Becker A, Chan-Yeung M, Hancock REW, Kollmann TR, Daley D, Sandford AJ, Lavoie PM, Turvey SE (2013).
 Functional genetic variation in NFKBIA and susceptibility to childhood asthma, bronchiolitis and bronchopulmonary dysplasia.
 J Immunol (in press).